 Although the Truman Doctrine had promised to support free peoples who resisted communism, the United States did nothing to help Hungary break free of Soviet control.
-Many world reacted uniformly to the horror that had befallen the Jews in the Holocaust.
+Many

 Crowds surround a captured Russian tank during the anti-Communist revolution in Hungary.